LoneSalmon/Active-Directory/README.md

 <h3>🔭 Configuring a DHCP Scope 🔭</h3>

-- Now we will create a new <strong><a href="https://learn.microsoft.com/en-us/windows-server/networking/technologies/dhcp/dhcp-scopes">DHCP Scope</a></strong> and customize its settings to match our domain needs.  <br>
+- We will create a new <strong><a href="https://learn.microsoft.com/en-us/windows-server/networking/technologies/dhcp/dhcp-scopes">DHCP Scope</a></strong> and customize its settings to match our domain needs.  <br>
-- The first step is to go to "Tools"> Select "DHCP" and a window for the DHCP service will pop up:  <br>
+- The first step is to go to "Tools" > "DHCP":  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-DHCP-scope-1.png">
 </p>  <br>

-- We will configure a new DHCP scope by right-clicking "IPv4"> select "New Scope...":  <br>
+- We will configure a new DHCP scope by right-clicking "IPv4" > "New Scope...":  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-DHCP-scope-2.png">
 </p>  <br>

-- This will open an installation wizard window, we will begin by specifying the scope name and description:  <br>
+- This will open an installation window, where we specify the scope name and description:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/configuring-DHCP-scope-3.png">